-It is possible to create a reference to a variable, or part of a variable, with the same result as if it had been passed as a reference argument to a function (see 2.5.1).
+It is possible to create a reference to a variable, or part of a variable, with the same result as if it had been passed as a reference argument to a function (see Section 2.5.1, Function definitions, on Page 21).
 That is, any access using the reference will operate directly on the original variable, or part of variable.
 Reference variables are mainly useful to simplify code.